LuqAmir/cyberbullying_classification/Readme.md

 4. Multinomial Naive Bayes

 User Input: Enter tweets through a simple text area for classification.

 Prediction Output: Displays whether the tweet is classified as "Cyberbully" or "Not Cyberbully."

+## Dataset

+This project uses a dataset sourced from Kaggle.

 ## Detailed Insights: